2017 Texas A&M–Commerce Lions football team

 The 2017 Texas A&M–Commerce Lions football team represented Texas A&M University–Commerce in the 2017 NCAA Division II football season.
 They were led by head coach Colby Carthel, who was in his fifth season at Texas A&M-Commerce.
 The Lions played their home games at Memorial Stadium and were members of the Lone Star Conference.
 The Lions won the NCAA Division II Football Championship.
 Quarterback Luis Perez also won the Harlon Hill Trophy.

-Previous season

-The 2016 team finished with an overall record of 11–2 and ranked no. 9 in the final AFCA poll.
-The Lions lost only one regular season game, 25–26 to instate rival Midwestern State, and were Lone Star Conference champions.
-The team made the NCAA Division II Postseason Tournament, defeating no. 5 Colorado Mesa 34–23 in the regional quarterfinal, but lost to no. 1 Grand Valley State 32–55 in the semifinals round.
+Preseason

+LSC media poll

+The LSC media poll was released on August 22, 2017.
+The Lions were predicted to finish first in the conference.